 **IMPORTANT NOTE** Safetrack will be in effect on the date of this ride, meaning the Brookland-CUA and Rhode Island Avenue Red Line stops will be closed.
 The start location is just a few blocks south of the Brookland Red Line Metro Station.
 You can ride north along the Metropolitan Branch Trail from the NoMa-Gallaudet Metro stop (about 1.5 miles) or south from the Fort Totten Metro stop (about 3 miles).
 We will have temporary signage up on the day of the ride to help guide you to the start location and will include electronic instructions in an email a few days prior to the ride.

 There may be limited on-street parking available in the Edgewood and Brookland neighborhoods near the start, but double check any street parking restrictions.
 There is also a pay-to-park garage located close by on 7th St (Cornerstone Public Parking at 7th and Monroe St NE).
-It is possible, and we will let you know once we can confirm with WMATA, that the parking garage at the Rhode Island Ave.
-Metro will be open.
-That garage is a short bike trip across the pedestrian bridge and up the trail (a 3-5 minute ride), but may not be open due to Safetrack.
+The WMATA garage at the Rhode Island Avenue Metro station will be closed.

 Safety: We ask all ride participants to follow all traffic laws.
 As part of The Cider Ride, you are setting an example for bicyclists and participating in a WABA event.
 We can’t control what you do on the roads, but we ask you to please ride safely, respectfully, and lawfully.
 Stop at all red lights and stop signs.
 Always yield to pedestrians.
 Use hand signals when turning.
 Do not ride more than two abreast, and do not take up more than one lane of travel.
 When riding on sidewalks, trails or paths, be cautious when passing other trail users and slow down. *Helmets are required for all participants.*